nicoledgreene/ng-graphql-backend/README.md

-# Apollo example
+# GraphQL / Apollo restaurants server

-This is a sample project demonstrating Apollo using a simple Node.js server
+This is a sample project demonstrating Apollo and GraphQL using a Node.js server

-See (https://github.com/nicoledgreene/apollo-angular-example) for sample client for use with this project
+See (xxxx) for sample client for use with this project

 ## Getting Started

 1. Clone Repo
 2. Install dependencies: `npm ci`
-3. Run your server using `node index.js`
+3. Run your server using `npm start`